Skip to content

 • description - (Optional) The description.

-• datastore_id - (Optional) The identifier for the datastore to create the disk in (defaults to local).
+• datastore_id - (Optional) The Proxmox storage ID where the rootfs volume is created (defaults to local).

 • size - (Optional) The size of the root filesystem in gigabytes (defaults to 4).
 When set to 0 a directory or zfs/btrfs subvolume will be created.
 Requires datastore_id to be set.